Lahore High Court grants bail to ailing Sharif on medical grounds

 Dr Ayaz said the board has diagnosed the reason for his declining health.
 "It is acute immune thrombocytopenic purpura (ITP), a bleeding disorder, in which the immune system destroys platelets.
 Since Sharif's platelet counts are constantly reducing, we inject platelets every day but they destruct every day," he said.

 On Thursday evening, Sharif's platelet count again dropped from 20,000 to 6,000.
+Dangerous internal bleeding can occur when the platelet count falls below 10,000 platelets per microliter, according to doctors.
 "The medical reports of the PML-N supreme leader have been sent to doctors abroad for their opinion," a party leader said.

 Renowned hematologist and bone-marrow transplant expert Dr Tahir Sultan Shamsi said Sharif did not have bone cancer, but rather acute ITP which is treatable in Pakistan.
 Expressing relief over the diagnosis, the doctor further said that the ailment can be cured with the right medications.